JC's

 JC's is a formerly independent supermarket located in Swords, County Dublin, Ireland.
-The supermarket was purchased by Dunnes Stores in 2019 from the Savage family.
+The supermarket was purchased by Dunnes Stores (which operates a supermarket next door) in 2019 from the Savage family.
+Despite the acquisition by its neighbour, it continues to use the JC's brand.

 The supermarket was opened in 1977 by JC Savage, who died in 2010.

-Actor Simon Bird was photographed shopping here in January 2015.

 Satirist Dave Chambers, member of The Rubberbandits, is known to wear a JC's plastic shopping bag on his head.